-Kruger—South Africa’s most popular safari destination—gets packed with local families taking advantage of the school holidays in late December.
+In late December, Kruger—South Africa's most famous safari destination—gets packed with local families taking advantage of the school holidays.
 Smaller, private reserves such as Phinda Private Game Reserve, Thanda Safari Private Game Reserve, and Gorah Elephant Camp offer a more intimate experience.

 Although summer foliage makes animal viewing more difficult, it also adds a vibrant backdrop to wildlife photography.
 Newborn mammals abound, as do predators on the prowl for runts in the litters.
-Plus, at Phinda and Thanda you can easily combine a Big Five safari with a beach holiday.
+At Phinda and Thanda, you can easily combine a Big Five safari with a beach holiday.
 Even the nights are warm, so pack light clothing plus lightweight raingear.